Skip to main content

 Understanding Hormonal Homeostasis

 The body strives to maintain a state of internal stability, known as homeostasis.
 This dynamic equilibrium extends to hormonal concentrations.
-Glands produce hormones in response to specific stimuli, and feedback loops regulate their release.
+Glands produce hormones in response to specific stimuli, and regulate their release.
 For instance, the hypothalamic-pituitary-gonadal (HPG) axis exemplifies a classic feedback mechanism.

 The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then stimulate the gonads (testes in men, ovaries in women) to produce sex hormones like testosterone and estrogen.
 Elevated levels of these sex hormones signal back to the hypothalamus and pituitary, reducing further GnRH, LH, and FSH release.